The Rural Enterprise Academy

 The Rural Enterprise Academy is a coeducational high school and sixth form located in Penkridge, Staffordshire, UK.
 It was the first dedicated land-based free school in England, and its aim is to develop rural entrepreneurs and business leaders.

 Free schools were introduced in England in 2010 to pioneer innovative approaches to education, but analysis in 2018 by the National Foundation for Educational Research and the Sutton Trust found that only a third had achieved this; in their report, the Rural Enterprise Academy was highlighted as a particularly successful example of genuine novelty in their curriculum in catering for an area with a significant local farming community.
-The Academy was rated "Good" in full inspections by Ofsted in 2014 and 2018.
+The Academy was rated "Inadequate" by Ofsted in 2024.

 The Rural Enterprise Academy is sponsored by South Staffordshire College, Veolia and the National Farmers Union.

 Facilities

 The Academy is located on a 180 hectare site that includes an equine centre, zoo, fish hatchery, working farm, formal gardens and horticulture facilities as well as classrooms, IT and science laboratories, and sports facilities.